soos-io/kb-docs/DAST/AzureDevOps.md

 To run the SOOS Azure DevOps task against your repository’s code, just execute a build or commit a change.
 The build will use the environment variables that you created for the API Key and Client ID.

+---

+## Reference
+* To see the full list of available parameters go to [SOOS DAST Scan Parameters](https://github.com/soos-io/soos-dast#parameters)